MarcieMarc425/WeChatApp-Prototype-5.0/README.md

    The database used is MongoDB.

    In order to start client, type in terminal:

    `service mongod start`

    `ps -ef|grep mongo`

 * __Server JS__

    The server.js acts as the remote server for the mini game.

+   Remember to init npm and download necessary packages:

+   `cd server`

+   `npm init` Use 'tnpm' if in office

+   `npm install` Either first edit 'package.json' before install or just install each package

    Remember to save server.js to the remote server everytime the file is edited.
 Command:

    `sftp root@ip:port`

    `cd server`

    `put C://fileLocation`

 * __WeChat IDE__